 2023 College Conference & AGM

-The College’s 2023 Annual General Meeting (AGM) and Conference will be held on April 13-14, 2023 at the Hotel Eldorado in Kelowna, BC on the traditional, ancestral, unceded territory of the syilx/Okanagan people.
+The College’s 2023 Annual General Meeting (AGM) and Conference was held on April 13-14, 2023 at the Hotel Eldorado in Kelowna, BC on the traditional, ancestral, unceded territory of the syilx/Okanagan people.

-The theme of the College of Applied Biology's 2023 Conference is "20 Years Strong: Ready to Lead Change!"
-Registration is NOW OPEN.
+The theme of the College of Applied Biology’s 2023 Conference is “20 Years Strong: Ready to Lead Change!”
 Read on for more information about the speakers and panels.

-Registrants will have the opportunity to participate in both the AGM and Conference Day 2 through a live web broadcast.
+Registrants will have the opportunity to participate in both the AGM and Conference through a live web broadcast.
 Details on registration for the virtual broadcast is below.
-Registrants who attend the AGM will be eligible to claim to 2 Continuing Professional Development points and participation in the Conference will be valued at 7 points.
+Registrants who attend the AGM will be eligible to claim up to 1 Continuing Professional Development point and participation in the Conference will be valued at 14 points.
 More information about CPD can be found here.
 Conference registration is non-refundable and non-transferable after April 10, 2023.

 Learn more about the 2023 Conference:

 Registering for the College’s 2023 AGM & Conference is easy.
 Simply navigate to the College’s portal, log-in, and select the 2023 Conference from the Events section.